-There’s no formal school that will teach you on how to craft bids.
 The way to create winning bids is to stick to your guns, try things out with different formats.
-Seek for help from others and learn more in the process.
+Consequently, you’ll be able to pick on what helps you win, always.